scienceai/mesh-tree/README.md

 #### 2. Transform to RDF

 See [HHS/meshrdf](https://github.com/HHS/meshrdf) for instructions on transforming MeSH from XML to RDF N-triples using Saxon (java).
 There are no issues with Saxon 9.6 home edition.
 Additional details are available at the meshrdf [website](http://hhs.github.io/meshrdf/).
-Note: as of March 2015, there is an error in the `qual2015.dtd` file where the line `<!ENTITY  % DescriptorRecordSet SYSTEM "desc2014.dtd">` needs to be changed to `desc2015.dtd` given that all the most up-to-date files are used.
+Note: still as of July 2015, there is an error in the `qual2015.dtd` file where the line `<!ENTITY  % DescriptorRecordSet SYSTEM "desc2014.dtd">` needs to be changed to `desc2015.dtd` given that all the most up-to-date files are used.
 Export the path of Saxon `$SAXON_JAR` and run `./bin/mesh_xml2rdf.sh`.
 The RDF N-triples file will be produced at `$HOME/data/mesh/RDF`.

 #### 3. Install dependencies